haranrk/YTPO/README.md

 1. Add a new item from a different playlist by copying the corresponding line from the other playlist file and pasting it in the target playlist file.

 ## TODO
-- Package the app as a python module
 - Prune duplicate entries
 - Append playlist to another playlist
 - Shuffle playlist